codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-versioning.md

 {{< /highlight >}}

-Alternatively, you can add a custom [Pre-build script](/flutter-configuration/custom-scripts) and write the build version to a file, which will be read from your `android/app/build.gradle` during the build (See details [here](https://github.com/codemagic-ci-cd/android-versioning-example/tree/autoversioning_through_file)).
+Alternatively, you can add a custom [Pre-build script](/flutter-configuration/custom-scripts) and write the build version to a file, which will be read from your `android/app/build.gradle` during the build (see details [here](https://github.com/codemagic-ci-cd/android-versioning-example/tree/autoversioning_through_file)).